-Market Risk Management is managed through a series of fundamental pillars, highlighting the use of models and methodologies such as Value at Risk (VaR), BackTesting and Stress Testing, which are used to measure the risk of traded products and portfolios in the financial markets.
+Market Risk management is managed through a series of fundamental pillars, among which the use of models and methodologies such as Value at Risk (VaR), Retrospective Analysis (BackTesting), Sensitivity Analysis and Low Testing Extreme Stress Testing, all of which are used to measure the risk of products and portfolios of instruments traded on financial markets.

-Risk management is supported by a framework of policies and manuals through which the implementation and follow up on market risk limits, the disclosure of the aforementioned risk metrics and its follow up regarding the established limits, are set.
+Risk management is also supported by a framework of policies and manuals, which establishes the implementation and monitoring of Market Risk limits, the disclosure of the referred risk metrics and their follow-up with respect to the established limits.

-Key risk ratios are disclosed in monthly reports to the Risk Policy Committee and through a daily report to top executives at the institution, related to the Market Risk position-taking.
+The key risk indicators are disclosed through monthly reports to the CPR and through a daily report to the main executives in the Financial Group related to the taking of Market Risk positions.